Research In Action

-Recruiting 40 schools in the Philadelphia School District, Dr. Leff, who co-directs the Violence Prevention Initiative at CHOP, and his team will take the successful Friend to Friend (F2F) Program to the next level by equipping teachers and counselors with the evidence-based skills they need to help girls navigate social situations in a positive way.
+Recruiting 40 schools in the Philadelphia School District, Dr. Leff, who co-directs the Center for Violence Prevention at CHOP, and his team will take the successful Friend to Friend (F2F) Program to the next level by equipping teachers and counselors with the evidence-based skills they need to help girls navigate social situations in a positive way.
 The goal is to not just encourage girls to become pro-social leaders, but inspire confidence in school faculty so they can support students for years to come, too.

 “We really wanted a program that schools could pick up and use,” said Dr. Leff, who is also a professor of Clinical Psychology in Pediatrics and Psychiatry in the Perelman School of Medicine at the University of Pennsylvania.
 “We developed a coaching model so that rather than our research facilitators going in and running the program, we would train the counselors and teachers so that they could run the program themselves.”

 More than 15 years ago, Dr. Leff began work on F2F, an intervention initially designed for third to fifth-grade relationally aggressive girls in urban schools.
 Dr. Leff and his team had spent several years partnering with students, teachers, and parents to better understand how to develop a culturally sensitive, developmentally appropriate, best-practice program.